Mitigation & Watershed Protection

 Mitigation & Watershed Areas

 In the 1920s, the natural path of the North Sulphur River was straightened and channeled to help protect farmland along the river near the City of Ladonia from periodic flooding.
 The channel was originally created to be 16-20 ft. wide and 10 ft. deep.
 Since that time, massive erosion has expanded the channel to 350 ft. wide and over 60 ft. deep–nearly ten times its original size.
 Original wetlands, quality habitat and multiple state highway bridges have been destroyed in the process.
-Today, erosion continues to damage not only the North Sulphur, but also its connected tributaries.

 An image of the eroded North Sulphur River